 Make edible geodes from a few simple ingredients, as well as geodes in eggshells.

-Build a LEGO layers of the earth model.
+Build a LEGO layers of the earth model or a playdough layers of the earth model.

 Grab some colored sand and glue for this fun layers of the earth activity.